 Michigan’s Motorcycle Helmet Law

-Michigan law now allows motorcyclists to decide for themselves, if certain conditions are met, whether or not to wear a helmet.
+Michigan law now allows motorcyclists to decide for themselves, if certain conditions are met, whether or not to wear a motorcycle helmet.

 - Be at least 21 years old.

 - Have at least $20,000 in Michigan no-fault medical benefits.

 - Have held a motorcycle endorsement for at least two years, or have passed an approved motorcycle safety course.

 The law also allows for motorcycle passengers to not wear a helmet.
 Passengers may not wear a helmet as long as they:

 - Have at least $20,000 in Michigan no-fault medical benefits insurance in addition to the insurance that is required of the motorcycle operator.

 A person younger than 21 years old must wear a helmet approved by the U.S. Department of Transportation when operating or riding on a motorcycle.
 Additionally, an individual younger than 19 years old must wear a helmet if operating a moped on a public roadway.